Henrique-FB/Henrique-FB.github.io/Dwarf Fortress Server.md

 ## 📚 Project Overview

 Dwarf Fortress is a computer fantasy simulation game.
-Setting it up as a server allows not only for multiplayer play (usingthe **DFHack** and **DFPlex** plugins), but also for safe access anywhere (using the **ZeroTier** networking virtualization platform), simple and easy to setup game backups, and much more.
+Setting it up as a server allows not only for multiplayer play (using the **DFHack** and **DFPlex** plugins), but also for safe access anywhere (using the **ZeroTier** networking virtualization platform), simple and easy to setup game backups, and much more.

 This project demonstrates skills in